elysonia/redev-todo-app/README.md

 - Set reminders, pick from 5 alarm sounds and get desktop notifications
 - Elegant glassmorphism design
 - Beautiful background picture (I might add more to choose from)
+- Data is stored in the browser local storage.

 ## Why did I make this